geamdev/gevima-ui/README.md

 ## What you can contribute in this repo? 👊

 - You can add your own competitive programming solutions.
-- There are various topics like Functionality, Modal aspect of thxmx-ui etc. You can contribute in them
+- There are various topics like Functionality, Modal aspect of gevima-ui etc. You can contribute in them
 - You can contribute some Learning Resources in the READme.md File.
 - You can modify previous solutions if you feel like your solution has better Time or Space complexity.